Jacky-H-uang/Courses-in-Python/README.md

 The Course has been finished!!!

 ### Display:
-- The Algorithm Course are divied in some tags.
+一： The Algorithm Course are divied in some tags.

-- The Visualization Course includes three tests and a last is the final test:
+二： The Visualization Course includes three tests and a last is the final test:

 1. Test1 is some numpy using methods.
 2. Test2 includes some tasks and following images are the display: